XU Alert Me

-Welcome to the Xavier University Safety website.
-The purpose of this site is to provide a central communication point providing current information regarding campus safety issues.
+The purpose of this site is to provide a central communication point providing current information regarding campus safety issues and focuses on:

-- Provides important safety updates - in the event of a campus incident, this site will provide the most current information
+- Providing important safety updates.
+In the event of a campus incident, this site will provide the most current information;

-- Resources Xavier provides for campus and student safety and security
+- Resources Xavier University provides for safety and security;

 Xavier University is a community of almost 8,000 persons working, living, and studying on campus.
-As in all communities, personal safety, crime, and the loss of property can all be issues.
-The few crimes experienced on the Xavier campus are not violent.
-Crimes of opportunity such as the theft of unattended books, computers or backpacks compose 95% of campus crime.
+As in all communities, personal safety, crime, and the loss of property may occur.
+Crimes of opportunity such as the theft of unattended books, computers, backpacks, or property compose 95% of campus crime.
 Crimes related to personal behavior and relationship issues, involving alcohol or substance abuse and personal responsibility, make up the balance.
-It is important to note that most, if not all, of these crimes are preventable.
-As you explore this website, we provide suggestions and tips on how to keep yourself and your property safe.
+It is important to note most of these

 How Safe is Xavier